david-romero/cucumber-micronaut/README.md

 - Cucumber steps dependency injection using the Micronaut dependency injection mechanism. **Only constructor dependency injection is supported**

-- Bean discovering by type
+- Bean discovery by type
-- Bean discovering by name.
+- Bean discovery by name.
 See micronaut @Named annotation usage.
-- Bean discovering by parameterized type
+- Bean discovery by parameterized type

 ### Build